-Policy approved by Chair of Governors: November 2017
+Policy approved by Governors: September 21

-Headteacher: Deborah Howard Chair of Governors: Richard Price
+Headteacher: Deborah Howard Chair of Governors: Peter Martin

-To be reviewed in 1 year: November 2018
+To be reviewed in 2 years: September 2023

 Throughout this policy, wherever the word 'parent' is used, it refers to parents and carers.

 Also, throughout the policy there are 'Articles' added that relate to UNICEF's Rights of the Child.
 As a school we are committed to our Rights and Responsibilities work and policies we write are an important part of this.